deshaw/jupyterlab-notify/README.md

 # Change directory to the jupyterlab_notify directory
 # Install package in development mode
 pip install -e .

+# If you need server-side execution dependencies, install with:
+pip install -e .[server-side-execution]

+# If you want to install test dependencies as well, use:
+pip install -e .[tests]

 # Link your development version of the extension with JupyterLab
 jupyter-labextension develop . --overwrite

 # Rebuild extension Typescript source after making changes
 jlpm run build
 ```